 One of the reasons for nighttime bottles causing tooth decay is the pooling of the liquid in baby’s mouth (where the milk/juice bathes baby’s teeth for long periods of time).
 Breastmilk is not thought to pool in the baby’s mouth in the same way as bottled milk because the milk doesn’t flow unless the baby is actively sucking.
 Also, milk from the breast enters the baby’s mouth behind the teeth.
 If the baby is actively sucking then he is also swallowing, so pooling breast milk in the baby’s mouth appears not to be an issue.

-A bacteria (present in plaque) called strep mutans is the cause of tooth decay.
+A bacteria (present in plaque) called Streptococcus mutans (S. mutans, or strep mutans) is thought to be the primary cause of tooth decay.
 These bacteria use food sugars to produce acid – this acid directly causes the decay.
 Strep mutans thrives in a combination of sugars, low amounts of saliva and a low ph-level in the saliva.
 A portion of the population (around 20%) is thought to have increased levels of this high acid producing bacteria, putting them at higher risk for developing dental decay.
 After your baby gets teeth, he can get this bacteria through saliva to saliva contact from mother (or other caregiver) to baby.
 To help prevent transfer of this bacteria to baby, avoid any saliva to saliva contact such as sharing spoons & cups, wet kisses on the mouth, chewing food for baby, or putting baby’s pacifier in your mouth.
 On the other hand, one study indicates that children of moms with high levels of strep mutans may actually have some protection (immunization) from decay through frequent saliva to saliva contact in the months before baby’s teeth erupt.

 Per Brian Palmer, “Human milk alone does not cause dental caries.
 Infants exclusively breastfed are not immune to decay due to other factors that impact the infant’s risk for tooth decay.
 Decay causing bacteria (streptococcus mutans) is transmitted to the infant by way of parents, caregivers, and others” (Palmer 2002).